Trist0ne/MiniSB-Zero-Click/README.md

 This mod is compatible with both the v0.1 and the v0.2; both models **must** use the included carriage

+This mod is currently in **TESTING**; I'm currently verifying it all works nicely together, so make at your own risk!

 ### Smol Mount
 ![1](Images/Front_View.png)
 ### Precut Holes